On decoder-only architecture for speech-to-text and large language model integration: Results and discussions

-However, when comparing E1$\sim$E5 with B2, we can find all speech LLaMA models significantly outperform the baseline, resulting in 2.3 to 5.6 absolute BLEU score improvement (10.7\% to 26.1\% relative).
-This shows the efficacy of the proposed system and also suggests the necessity for deeper integration between the speech models and text-LLMs.
+While shallow integration can boost performance, the gains using a deep integration technique like Speech-LLaMA should be much higher.
+Systems E1 $\sim$ E6 describe Speech-LLaMA models in various configurations.
+We can find all Speech-LLaMA configurations significantly outperform the baselines with the limited learnable parameters, resulting in up to 4.6 absolute BLEU score improvement (21.2\% relative).
+These results show the efficacy of the proposed system and also suggests the necessity for deeper integration between the speech models and text-LLMs.